 Gilliam’s film is an intricate and intriguing blend of past and present, fiction and reality, filmmaking and life.
 It can be confusing.
 Overall, it’s a black comedy about the destructive effect filmmaking can have on those who come into contact with it.
 Directors become obsessed (Driver), ordinary people who are cast as actos have their lives changed by it – either they are driven mad and can no longer distinguish between themselves and the character they played, like the village shoemaker with ‘an interesting face’ who now thinks he is Quixote (Pryce) or their heads are turned by the part they played (Dulcinea) so that they can no longer go back to the life they had before (Angelica, Joana Ribeiro).

 The Man Who Killed Don Quixote is clever, witty and funny and visually spectacular at times.
 It is also meandering and quite simply not as enjoyable as you hope it would be after such a long gestation.
 That said, it is probably better to see it than not, if only as a homage to what might have been over the years.
 And it really is very clever.

-The Man Who Killed Don Quixote premiered at the Cannes Film Festival in 2018, screened at the BFI London Film Festival in 2019 and is released on 31 January 2020 in the UK.
+The Man Who Killed Don Quixote premiered at the Cannes Film Festival in 2018, screened at the BFI London Film Festival in 2019 and was released on 31 January 2020 in the UK.
 It is now available on Curzon Home Cinema.